 Why we need touch.

 Communication is the key to any relationship and touch is a form of communicating.
 When we touch someone you can often feel there emotions and energy whether positive or negative.
-These can include ; fear, love, gratitude, sympathy, happiness, sadness, compassion, sensitivity and embarrassment to name but few.
+These can include ; fear, love, gratitude, sympathy, happiness, sadness, compassion, sensitivity and embarrassment to name but a few.

 It is important that these kind of emotions may be expressed through touch, to literally be held.

 Does This sound like you?

 I lost my wife (or husband, girlfriend, boyfriend).
 Since then, simple physical affection hasn’t been in my life.
 I feel lonely and I miss just being held.
 But I don’t want to lead anyone on or put myself in an immoral situation.”

 I’m a touch-oriented person, and I’m hurting because I’m not getting enough affectionate platonic touch.
 But I don’t think I can ask for it from the people around me… I don’t want to be awkward or give anyone the wrong idea.”

 I’ve endured a traumatic experience that makes it difficult to allow others to be physically close to me.
 I want to start finding my way back in a safe place where I won’t be judged or have expectations placed on me.”

 I have a condition or disability that sometimes makes it hard to get close to others.
 But I need to be hugged just as much as anyone else.”

 I’m stressed out, I need to escape, I just went through something hard, I feel depressed, I need a shoulder to cry on, I know I can talk to a therapist… but right now, more than anything, I NEED A HUG!”